-Freelancing is a big world and people do it for different reasons, so I want to let you know that this site is geared toward finding the balance between two things…
+Freelancing is a big world and people do it for different reasons, so I want to let you know that this site is geared toward finding the balance between three things…

 - Finding peace in your work life (so you have the emotional space to invest more in the people, projects, and causes that matter most to you)

 - Earning the best income possible for your effort (so you have more room and financial flexibility to meet your goals)

 I personally started freelancing to reduce stress, so I don’t believe in working non-stop, tolerating low-payment for extended periods, or not using your freelance skills to improve your life as much as possible.

 That’s why I also recommend that no one take any blind leaps of faith or passion.

 I believe that whenever possible, freelancers should focus on building sustainable income as well as knowledge of both themselves and their business before making any huge life decisions.
 Just like employment, nothing is guaranteed in the freelance game, so we’ve all got to work smart.

 Here at BlackFreelance, you’ll find all the standards including a blog, tips (on finding freelance work, improving your skills, specializing as a freelancer,) and an explanation of why this site exists in the first place.

 Ready to get moving and dive into some of the resources here?
 Choose which of these fit you best…